 I hesitate to call what follows "advice," though it might seem as such.
 There are so many varied experiences during a single teaching day that I am much more comfortable thinking in epigrammatic terms.
 I have a lot more to say about teaching, and certain reflections will need to wait.
 But, for now, here are 55 thoughts about teaching English.

 The Millions, online since 2003, is a book blog of exceptional breadth and depth, and "an independent literature and culture publication that pays its writers."
 Until recently, that breadth and depth was hard to fathom, as the site had outgrown its infrastructure.
 Now, however, its excellent features are easy to find, as are series like The Future of the Book, Ask a Book Question, and The Millions Interview.
 Superb reviews can be found as they happen or in the Book Review Index, and, a vestige of when The Millions was a one man operation, you can find out what C. Max Magee, founder of The Millions, is reading on the Book Lists page. [more inside]

+How Bush made his millions.
 A short story by a very conservative journalist.
 "It is the story of a man who has been rewarded for repeated failures by having money shot at him through a fire hose.
 It is the story of a man who talks with a straight face about having "earned" a fortune of tens of millions of dollars, without having ever done an honest day's work in his life."